Minkowski tensors for point clouds and voxelized data: robust, asymptotically unbiased estimators: Introduction

 The versatility of Minkowski functionals and tensors is demonstrated by their ample successful applications in a wide range of fields, including statistical physics~\cite{mecke_integral_1998, mecke_statistical_2000, klatt_characterization_2022}, biology~\cite{beisbart_extended_2006, barbosa_integral-geometry_2014, barbosa_novel_2019}, spatial statistics~\cite{ziegel_estimating_2015, ebner2018}, image analysis~\cite{ohser_statistical_2000, ohser_3d_2009}, as well as astronomy and cosmology~\cite{gott_topology_1990, schmalzing_minkowski_1998, joby_search_2019, klatt_detecting_2020, collischon_tracking_2021, collischon_morphometry_2024}.
 Explicit examples of random spatial structures characterized via Minkowski functionals and tensors are porous media~\cite{arns_reconstructing_2003, Arns2010, klatt_anisotropy_2017, armstrong_porous_2019, jiang_fast_2020}, composite materials~\cite{ernesti_characterizing_2020}, nanorough surfaces~\cite{spengler_strength_2019}, fluid demixing~\cite{bobel_kinetics_2016}, and trabecular bone~\cite{rath_strength_2008, klatt_mean-intercept_2017, callens_local_2021}.

-A challenge, however, is the application of Minkowski tensors to voxelized data because the discrete set of available orientations introduces a systematic bias usually even in the limit of infinitely high resolution.
-For gray-scale data, marching-cube algorithms can turn the voxelized data into triangulated meshes with continuous orientations, which results in asymptotically bias-free algorithms~\cite{MantzJacobsMecke2008, legland_computation_2011, svane_estimation_2014-1, svane_estimation_2014}.
-If no gray-scale data is available, any local algorithm on black-and-white voxels will be asymptotically biased, i.e., the estimator will not converge to the true value in the limit of infinite resolution~\cite{jensen_valuations_2017}.
+A challenge, however, is the application of Minkowski tensors to point clouds, e.g., representing voxelized data, where a systematic bias can often not be avoided even in the limit of infinitely high resolution.
+In contrast, for voxelized gray-scale data, marching-cube algorithms can create triangulated meshes with continuous orientations, which results in asymptotically bias-free algorithms~\cite{MantzJacobsMecke2008, legland_computation_2011, svane_estimation_2014-1, svane_estimation_2014}.
+If no gray-scale data is available, any local algorithm for Minkowski tensors using black-and-white voxels will be asymptotically biased, i.e., the estimator will not converge to the true value in the limit of infinite resolution~\cite{jensen_valuations_2017}.

-An algorithmic solution to the problem was recently proposed in \cite{hug_voronoi-based_2017}, which had been inspired by \cite{5669298}.
-The key idea is to construct Voronoi cells that can encode global information and thus guarantee asymptotically bias-free estimators of all Minkowski tensors for sets of positive reach.
+An algorithmic solution to the problem was recently proposed in \cite{hug_voronoi-based_2017}, which had been inspired by \cite{MR2594445,5669298}.
+A more general framework, admitting to work with general distance-like functions (such as power distances and, correspondingly, power cells) to improve the robustness of estimation procedures against outliers, while preserving the resilience with respect to Hausdorff noise, was explored in \cite{CLMT15}; for a discussion of and references to related methods, see \cite{CLMT15}.
+The key idea of the algorithmic solution in \cite{hug_voronoi-based_2017} is to construct Voronoi cells that can encode global information and thus guarantee asymptotically bias-free estimators of all Minkowski tensors for sets of positive reach.
 This requirement of a positive reach, however, excludes many interesting applications, like rough surfaces and composite materials.
-More importantly, the proposed algorithm suffered from numerical instabilities since it relies on a matrix inversion.
+More importantly, the proposed algorithm suffered from numerical instabilities since it relies on a matrix inversion, which is slow and sensitive to rounding errors, especially for ill‑conditioned matrices.

 Here, we substantially advance the robustness of the algorithm by replacing the matrix inversion by a least squares fit.
-We, moreover, increase its efficiency by using an unbiased estimator of the Voronoi volume integrals.
-This revised algorithm is also asymptotically unbiased for sets of positive reach, as we prove rigorously.
+The latter avoids numerical instabilities and allows for more data from parallel sets than needed, which further enhances robustness against statistical and systematic errors.
+Furthermore, we increase its efficiency by using an unbiased estimator of the Voronoi tensors (also called Voronoi volume integrals).
+This revised algorithm, here called Voronoi-LSQ algorithm, is also asymptotically unbiased for sets of positive reach, as we rigorously prove; see Remark \ref{rem:citeintro}.
 We demonstrate its robustness and accuracy for exemplary cases of geometric shapes, stochastic models, and real data.